aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 The Accelerator is an open source project, should AWS stop enhancing the solution for any reason, the community has access to the full codebase, its roadmap and history.
 The community can enhance, update, fork and take ownership of the project, as appropriate.

-The Accelerator is an AWS CDK based project and synthezises to native AWS CloudFormation.
+The Accelerator is an AWS CDK based project and synthesizes to native AWS CloudFormation.
 AWS sub-accounts simply contain native CloudFormation stacks and associated custom resources, when required.
 The Accelerator architecture is such that all CloudFormation stacks are native to each AWS account with no links or ties to code in other AWS accounts or even other stacks within the same AWS account.
 This was an important initial design decision.

 The Accelerator codebase can be completely uninstalled from the organization management (root) account, without any impact to the deployed functionality or guardrails.
 In this situation, guardrail updates and new account provisioning reverts to a manual process.
 Should a customer decide they no longer wish to utilize the solution, they can remove the Accelerator codebase without any impact to deployed resources and go back to doing things natively in AWS as they did before they deployed the Accelerator.
 By adopting the Accelerator, customers are not locking themselves in or making a one-way door decision.

 ### 1.5.3.
 What level of Support will the ASEA have from AWS Support?

 The majority of the solution leverages native AWS services which are fully supported by AWS Support.
-Additionally, the Accelerator is an AWS CDK based project and synthezises to native AWS CloudFormation.
+Additionally, the Accelerator is an AWS CDK based project and synthesizes to native AWS CloudFormation.
 AWS sub-accounts simply contain native CloudFormation stacks and associated custom resources (when required).
 The Accelerator architecture is such that all CloudFormation stacks are native to each AWS account with no direct links or ties to code in other AWS accounts (no stacksets, no local CDK).
-This was an important project design decision, keeping deployed functionality in independant local CloudFormation stacks and decoupled from solution code, which allows AWS support to effectively troubleshoot and diagnose issues local to the sub-account.
+This was an important project design decision, keeping deployed functionality in independent local CloudFormation stacks and decoupled from solution code, which allows AWS support to effectively troubleshoot and diagnose issues local to the sub-account.

 As the Accelerator also includes code, anything specifically related to the Accelerator codebase will be only supported on a "best effort" basis by AWS support, as AWS support does not support custom code.
 The first line of support for the codebase is typically your local AWS team (your SA, TAM, Proserve and/or AWS Partner).
 As an open source project, customers can file requests using GitHub Issues against the Accelerator repository or open a discussion in GitHub discussions.
 Most customer issues arise during installation and are related to configuration customization or during the upgrade process.